View Raymond Moore's Obituary on kpcnews.com and share memories

 EDON, Ohio - Raymond E. Moore, age 92, of Edon, Ohio, passed away at 5 p.m., on Tuesday, March 3, 2020, at Evergreen Manor Nursing Center in Montpelier, Ohio, surrounded by his family.

-Mr. Moore was a graduate of Montpelier High School and served in the United States Army from 1950-1952, during the Korean conflict as a Sargeant First Class, receiving the Purple Heart.
+Mr. Moore was a graduate of Montpelier High School and served in the United States Army from 1950-1952, during the Korean conflict as a Sargent First Class, receiving the Purple Heart.

 He operated Moore's Garage in Columbia, Ohio, for more than 40 years.